Skip to main content

 Front-end development involves more than just appearance—it also requires attention to performance and compatibility.
 Optimizing load times by reducing file sizes, compressing images, and using caching strategies improves the user experience.
 Sites that load quickly tend to have lower bounce rates and higher engagement.

-Developers must also test websites across various browsers—such as Chrome, Firefox, Safari, and Edge—to ensure consistent behavior.
-Differences in how browsers interpret code can cause visual or functional issues, so cross-browser testing is essential to maintaining quality.
+Developers must also test websites across various browsers, such as Chrome, Firefox, Safari, and Edge, to ensure consistent behavior.
+Differences in how browsers interpret code can cause visual or functional issues, making cross-browser testing essential for maintaining quality.

 Development Tools